 Shady umbrella companies recently made the news for withholding and keeping contractors’ holiday pay, so it is crucial that you only deal with a compliant umbrella provider.
 The most prominent regulatory body in the umbrella sector is the Freelance and Contractor Services Association (FCSA), so any member would be considered a safe and compliant company to work with.

 SmartWork has been a member of FCSA since 2015 and goes through its rigorous audit every year to ensure compliance and retain the highest customer service standards.
-Our contractors receive the full range of statutory benefits and holiday pay (through any of the two options above).
+Contractors working with us receive the full range of statutory benefits and holiday pay (through any of the two options above).